 Death's Door | 5 GB |

-So if you are an indie game lover, then even a measly 256 GB SSD would suffice.
+If you are an indie game lover, then even a measly 256 GB SSD would suffice.

-3. Archiving and Other Work (Hot vs Cold Data)
+3. Archiving and Other Work (Hot vs. Cold Data)

-This is particularly true if you are a photographer, an editor etc. who generally works with large files and multiple professional software.
+This is particularly true if you are a photographer, an editor, etc., who generally works with large files and multiple professional software.

-It is worth mentioning here the importance of understanding the difference between Hot vs Cold Data.
+It is worth mentioning here the importance of understanding the difference between Hot vs. Cold Data.
 These are Data Center related terminologies but quite relevant in this context.

-SSDs, on the other hand, can be used for frequently accessed data including the games that you are currently playing and also for your operating system.
+SSDs can be used for frequently accessed data, including the games you are playing and your operating system.

 4. Your Overall Budget for the Gaming Build